realChainLife/EEP-Portal/README.md

 EEP-Portal - a trusted public expenditure tool.
 A collaborative workflow tool and secured platform to track and coordinate the implementation of donor-funded investment projects.

-If you have questions or just want to talk to us, find us on [Gitter](https://gitter.im/Tru-Community/community)!

 # Getting Started

 These instructions will help you deploy your own EEP-Portal platform having two nodes of separate organizations connected to the same network.